roitraining/kbernetes-onboard/setup/README.md

 Regardless of whether you demo locally at the beginning, or exclusively in cloud shell, you will need to follow the instructions below to set up a cloud  project and configure it appropriately.
 There are helpful setup scripts, but some steps cannot, at time of writing, be scripted.

+Any UI instructions below are correct at the time of writing, but subject to change.
+You will need to adjust accordingly.

 # Prerequisites before you do anything at all:

 You must have all of the following: